marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

   ``restrict`` or ``_Atomic`` specifier.
 This warning is enabled by :option:`-Wall`.

+.. option:: -Wno-duplicate-decl-specifier

+  Default option value for :option:`-Wduplicate-decl-specifier`.

-.. option:: -Wformat, -Wformat=n, -Wno-format
+.. option:: -Wformat, -Wformat=n

   Check calls to ``printf`` and ``scanf``, etc., to make sure that the arguments supplied have types appropriate to the format string